sichenz/TTB-Alcohol-Label-Verification-App/README.md

 ## Coding Logic

 ### Image Pre-processing
 I used Pillow (PIL) for my image pre-preprocessing.
-While pytesseract handles the actual text recognition, Pillow performs critical preprocessing steps that dramatically impact accuracy:
+While pytesseract handles the actual text recognition, Pillow performs the critical preprocessing steps that can dramatically impact accuracy:

 - **Grayscale conversion** - Removes color information that can confuse OCR engines, focusing solely on text contrast
 - **Auto-contrast enhancement** - Adjusts brightness and contrast to make text more distinct from backgrounds